ZeroAurora/log/2022/08-18-fedora-reset-grub.md

 It turns out that Fedora's documentation on reinstalling GRUB is incomplete.
 It doesn't explain what to do when `/boot/efi/EFI/fedora/grub.cfg` is broken.

 As for `grub-customizer`, the problem is that it modifies `/boot/efi/EFI/fedora/grub.cfg` by default, breaking redirections and resulting GRUB unable to find fonts.
-A bug report is planned.
+A bug report is ~~planned~~ [submitted](https://bugzilla.redhat.com/show_bug.cgi?id=2119508).

 ## Appendix